ndxn/Partners-in-Wine/README.md

 ### * Database Storage
 PostgreSQL will be the database we intend to use to store data.
-This is the link to our database notebook from google colab: [Red & White Wine_Database](https://colab.research.google.com/drive/1HHpNHs4IPrtHj3WlnRHKqREtJmzaJNHD?usp=sharing)

 ### * Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 We used the deep neutral networl to train our model and for red and white wine we got 85% and 86% accuracy respectively.

 ### * Dashboard
 Tableau will be used to connect the database and create visualizations.

+***Link to our  notebook from google colab where we have our mock up database and machine learning model: [Red & White Wine_Database & Machine Learning](https://colab.research.google.com/drive/1HHpNHs4IPrtHj3WlnRHKqREtJmzaJNHD?usp=sharing)***

 ## Communication Protocols
 * Communicate through Slack.
 Everyone uploads data to their Github branch and create a pull request.
 Sonia merges the data after everyone discuss the final plans.